R104 (South Africa)

 The R104 is a regional route in South Africa that is the designation for some of the old sections of roads that were previously the N4, prior to upgrading.
-It connects Pretoria with Middelburg in Mpumalanga via Bronkhorstspruit and Witbank.
-It also connects Pretoria with Rustenburg in the North West province via Hartbeespoort and Mooinooi.

-The R104 is also made up of a road in Nelspruit (Mbombela) which was previously part of the N4 national route.
-As the N4 bypasses the central part of the city to the north on a newer highway (opened on 13 June 2010), the old short road through Nelspruit central (Samora Machel Drive) is now designated as the R104.
+It connects Rustenburg in the North West province with eMalahleni in Mpumalanga province via Mooinooi, Hartbeespoort, Pretoria and Bronkhorstspruit.
+There are two additional sections in Mpumalanga province: a 50km section connecting Middelburg and Wonderfontein and a 17km section passing through Mbombela.